 About Meghna N.'s Work

-At UMass, Meghna is also part of the USGS Wildlife COOP unit, which allows her to interact directly with state and federal scientists to produce relevant research.
+At UMass, Meghna we also part of the USGS Wildlife COOP unit.
 In addition to her dissertation research, Meghna led an interdisciplinary research team to consider access, safety, and equity of urban fishing in the Gulf Coast as a Co-PI and Graduate Fellow at the National Socio-Environmental Synthesis Center (SESYNC) in Annapolis, MD.
 Meghna has also played an active role in establishing and sustaining programs to support students in ecology and conservation who may be from traditionally marginalized backgrounds.
-Specifically, she is passionate about creating accessible mentoring and internship opportunities, fostering safe spaces, and addressing issues of equity in the classroom.
+Specifically, she is passionate about creating accessible mentoring and internship opportunities, fostering safe spaces, and addressing issues of equity in the classroom and in research labs.